google/flax/docs/experimental/nnx/nnx_basics.md

 ### Nested Modules

-As expected, Modules can used to compose other Modules in a nested structure, this includes standard Modules such as `nnx.Linear`, `nnx.Conv`, etc, or any custom Module created by users.
-Modules can be assigned as attributes of a Module, but shown by `MLP.blocks` in the example below, they can also be stored in attributes of type `list`, `dict`, `tuple`, or nested structues of the previous.
+As expected, Modules can be used to compose other Modules in a nested structure, including standard Modules such as `nnx.Linear`, `nnx.Conv`, etc., or any custom Module created by users.
+Modules can be assigned as attributes of a Module, but as shown by `MLP.blocks` in the example below, they can also be stored in attributes of type `list`, `dict`, `tuple`, or in nested structures of the same.

 ```{code-cell} ipython3
 class Block(nnx.Module):